Club Manitou of Harbor Springs: Stan and Jean Douglas

 Club owners Stan and Jean Douglas, of Petoskey, Michigan, opened the teen dance center, with the idea of making money, and also providing a safe nightly venue for the area's teens.
 The large influx of mid-western vacationers to the Petoskey-Harbor Springs area of northern Michigan allowed the booking of major national rock and roll acts.
 The Douglas family wanted to provide summer resorter and local parents, with a wholesome, safe chaperoned environment for the night time gatherings of their teenagers.
 In order to draw in the teen crowd, Stan Douglas knew he needed the top names in entertainment for that age group.

-The Beachboys-Roy Orbison
+The Beach Boys-Roy Orbison

 Northern Michigan's "Tip of the Mitt" area tripled in its size every July and August due to the influx of mid-west city dwellers.
 They came to their cottages, resort homes and resort hotels to enjoy Lake Michigan’s Little Traverse Bay.
-Using the Detroit Federation of Musicians as their main booking agent (also used by Detroit's famous Roostertail nightclub), Stan and Jean Douglas were able to bring such popular acts to the Ponytail as the Beach Boys (August 1963), the Supremes, Stevie Wonder, Bobby Vinton, Del Shannon, the Temptations, Smokey Robinson and the Miracles, Marvin Gaye, Bob Seger, Bobby Vee, Martha Reeves and the Vandellas, the Kingsmen (Louie Louie), Freddie Cannon, Dee Dee Sharp, the Four Tops, and Roy Orbison.
+Using the Detroit Federation of Musicians as their main booking agent (also used by Detroit's famous Roostertail nightclub), Stan and Jean Douglas were able to bring such popular acts to the Ponytail as the Beach Boys (August 1963), the Supremes, Stevie Wonder, Bobby Vinton, Del Shannon, the Temptations, Smokey Robinson and the Miracles, Marvin Gaye, Bob Seger, Bobby Vee, Martha Reeves and the Vandellas, the Kingsmen ("Louie Louie"), Freddie Cannon, Dee Dee Sharp, the Four Tops, and Roy Orbison.